HOI-Diff: Text-Driven Synthesis of 3D Human-Object Interactions using Diffusion Models: Method

 How can we define the objective function $G(\vmu^h_t, \vmu^o_t, \vy_0)$?
 We consider three terms here.
 First, in the generated 3D HOIs, the human and object should be close to each other on the contacting points.
 We therefore minimize the distance between human contact joints and object contact points

-where $\vmu^{h}_t(i)$ and $\vy^{o}_t(i)$ denote the $i$-th contacting joint indexed by $\vy^h_0$ and $i$-th object contact point, respectively.
-If there is just a single predicted contacting joint, $i=1$. $R(\cdot)$ converts the human joint’s local positions to global absolute locations, and $V(\cdot)$ obtains the object's contact point sequence from the predicted mean of object pose $\vmu^{o}_t$.
+where $\vmu^{h}_t(i)$ and $\vy^{o}_t(i)$ denote the $i$-th available contacting joint indexed by $\vy^h_0$ and $i$-th object contact point, respectively. $R(\cdot)$ converts the human joint’s local positions to global absolute locations, and $V(\cdot)$ obtains the object's contact point sequence from the predicted mean of object pose $\vmu^{o}_t$.

 Second, the generated motion of dynamic objects typically follows human movement.
 However, we observe that when the human interacts with a static object, such as sitting on a chair, the object appears slightly moved.
-To address this, we utilize the predicted object states $ {\boldsymbol y}_0^{s}$ to immobilize the object's movement in the generated samples if the state is static, ensuring that proper contact is established between the human and the static object.
+To address this, we immobilize the object's movement in the generated samples if the state is static ($\vy_0^s=1$), ensuring that proper contact is established between the human and the static object.
 The objective is defined as

 where $\vmu_{t}^o(l)$ denotes the object's 6DoF pose in the $l$-th frame. $\bar{\vmu}_t^o=\frac{1}{L}\sum_l \vmu_{t}^o(l)$, which is the average of predicted means of the object's pose.